 The thin line represents the snowdepth data from the 2012-2013 ski season.
 The green area represents the average snow-depth on any given day throughout the year.
 The odd downward spike of the red line near April 19th is an error in the data.

 A common mistake often made in informal discussions (and even some more formal ones) is to infer, based on graphs such as the one above, that the average maximum snowdepth on Mount Mansfield is approximately 74″, or just less than 75″.
-This mistake is made by basing the analysis of average maximum snow-depth on fact that the green area appears to achieve a maximum at that height on March 22nd and 23rd.
+This mistake is made by basing the analysis of average maximum snow-depth on the fact that the green area appears to achieve a maximum of about 74″ on March 22nd and/or 23rd.

 For example, see this discussion from the Time For Tuckerman Forums from February 2007.
 The chart referenced by Yuckster is reproduced below.
 We have added a red circle around the timeframe referenced by Yuckster.